Iori Kimura

-Iori Kimura (木村偉織, Kimura Iori) is a Russian Japanese racing driver who currently competes in Super Formula Lights and Super GT.
+Iori Kimura (木村偉織, Kimura Iori) is a Russian Japanese racing driver who won the 2023 Super Formula Lights and 2025 Porsche Carrera Cup Japan.

 Career

+Early career

 Kimura started professional racing in 2016, competed in Asian Le Mans Sprint Cup.
 Then in 2017, Kimura raced in Asian Formula Renault Series Class B with PS Racing, however for one round only.
 He raced again in 2019 to compete in F4 Japanese Championship, where he finished 9th overall.

-In 2020, Kimura was supposed to race again in Japanese F4 with new team Honda Formula Dream Project (HFDP), but due to the Covid-19 pandemic, the team has withdrawn from series that year.
-After one year off racing, Kimura returned to compete in 2021 F4 Japanese Championship with HFDP.
-In that season, he managed to clinch 3rd place, losing out to the champion Seita Nonaka & Rin Arakawa.
-His best season up to date with 4 wins to his name.
+In 2020, Kimura was supposed to race again in Japanese F4 with new team Honda Formula Dream Project (HFDP), but due to the COVID-19 pandemic, the team withdrew from that year of competition.
+After one year not racing, Kimura returned to compete in 2021 F4 Japanese Championship with HFDP.
+In that season, he managed to clinch 3rd place, losing out to the champion Seita Nonaka & runner-up Rin Arakawa.

-In 2022, Kimura was promoted to Super Formula Lights, and will also compete in Super GT GT-300 Class with B-Max Racing & ARTA respectively.
+Super Formula Lights

+In 2022, Kimura was promoted to Super Formula Lights race with B-Max Racing Kimura managed to get 3 wins that season, and 6 podiums.
+With that he managed to reach 3rd in the season behind Kakunoshin Ohta.
+Kimura raced with the same team for 2023.
+He won the title over Hibiki Taira after taking his 6th win of the season at the final round at Motegi.